JacksonHagen/fs-journal/quizzes/week06.md

 **4.** What are the three tags that make up a Vue component?
 <!-- enter you answer in the space below -->
 ```
+template, script, and style
 ```
 **5.** What does the `L` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Liskov Substitution.
+It represents the idea that children should behave the same as their parents without modification
 ```
 **6.** Which component in Vue does the vue-router use to mount pages onto?
 <!-- enter you answer in the space below -->
 ```
+App.vue
 ```
 **7.** What is the difference between the `AppState` and the state object within a component?
 <!-- enter you answer in the space below -->
 ```
+The  state object is a reference of an object in the AppState
 ```
 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->
 ```
+To handle business logic.
+It's the same as it is with MVCS
 ```
 **10.** Which file contains the root element of your Vue project?
 <!-- enter you answer in the space below -->
 ```
+src
 ```
 **11.** The ______ tag is used to alter the styling of your entire Vue project.
 Adding the ______ attribute to this tag will limit it to just the component it exists.
 Fill in the blank.
 <!-- enter you answer in the space below -->
 ```
+style, scoped
 ```
 **12.** What is the Vue method used to create watchable objects such as `state` or `AppState`?
 <!-- enter you answer in the space below -->
 ```
+exObj: computed(() => AppState.exObj)
 ```